Pair a client to a self-hosted server

 What’s next

-Section titled “What’s next”- OSS Quick Start — the fastest path from zero to a running local server.
+Section titled “What’s next”- OSS Quick Start — fastest path from zero to a running local server.